Gemini-HUN/Bot_parts_global_localization/README.md

 # Bot_parts_global_localization
 This mod translate the Dr Pepper Bot Parts DLC to all of the Spore-supported languages.

+# Working with:
-# Working with DI, and even the mouths included in the ''GodzillasuperTexturelessMouths'' mod!
+* DI, and even the mouths included in the ''GodzillasuperTexturelessMouths'' mod!

 # Translated: